6 Types Of Investors: Find The Perfect Fit For Your Business

 Conversely, active investors are hands-on and wish to be more engaged in the strategic decisions that shape the company.
 Their involvement can range from regular consulting and mentorship to holding a seat on the board of directors.
 This type of investor is prevalent among startups, where the need for guidance and industry connections is often as critical as the need for funding.

-1. Banks: The Traditional Investor
+1. Banks: The traditional investor

 Banks are often the first port of call for businesses seeking startup costs.
 Despite the increased scrutiny following the 2007 mortgage crisis, securing a bank loan is still a viable option.
 Pursuing this type of business investor requires presenting a comprehensive business plan and demonstrating financial responsibility.
 Some useful resources to explore for a deeper understanding of bank loans include the Small Business Administration (SBA) and established financial advisors.